The Signal From Tölva

 Players express a desire for the ability to toggle ads, suggesting that the current monetization strategy detracts from their enjoyment of the gameplay, particularly the gunplay mechanics.

-“I would like to have the option to toggle ads, so I can fully appreciate the gunplay.”
+“I would like to have the option to toggle ads, and then I can fully appreciate the gunplay.”

 - 0 % negative mentions

-The humor in the game is highlighted by the amusing interactions with allies, particularly the entertaining laughter of robots following victories or defeats, which adds a lighthearted touch to the overall experience.
+The humor in the game is highlighted by the amusing interactions with allies and AI, particularly the comedic timing of a robot's laughter following victories or defeats, which adds a lighthearted touch to the gameplay experience.

 “Hearing one of your robots laugh after a victory or death is pretty funny.”